TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Smart Contracts, on the other hand, are bound by predefined behaviors that are not easily altered.
 Although Smart Contracts can undergo updates, a democratic process such as a Decentralized Autonomous Organization (DAO) can oversee these changes to ensure they do not stray from the original promised behavior, thus maintaining trustworthiness.
 This paper posits that smart contract-based smart tokens are more aptly suited to fulfill the role of trust anchors, a concept that will be elaborated upon subsequently.

-### Trust Anchor leads to centralisation and innovation barrier
+### The Limit in the provision of trust Anchor leads to centralisation and innovation barrier

 Dr. Gavin Wood has attributed the centralization of the web to a combination of factors.
 These factors include network effects, economies of scale, big data ownership, and intellectual property laws[@wood2017].